-Cisco FlexConnect can also tunnel traffic back to the centralized controller, which is specifically used for wireless guest access.

-You can deploy Cisco FlexConnect using a shared controller pair or a dedicated controller pair.
+Cisco FlexConnect deployments can also tunnel guest wireless traffic back to the centralized controller.
+You can deploy Cisco FlexConnect using a shared controller pair or a dedicated controller pair, to meet deployment requirements.

 If you have an existing local-mode controller pair at the same site as your WAN aggregation, and if the controller pair has enough additional capacity to support the Cisco FlexConnect access points, you can use a shared deployment.
 In a shared deployment, the controller pair supports both local-mode and Cisco FlexConnect access points concurrently.